SPACs and Blank Check Companies

 • Funds must be returned to investors if no acquisition is completed within 18 months

 Memory Aid: SPAC = Shell company Purchases Another Company.
-Rule 419 = penny stock blank checks only.
-SPACs price above $5, so Rule 419 does not apply.
+The SEC's penny-stock escrow rule covers penny stock blank checks only.
+SPACs price above $5, so the rule does not apply.

 SPAC vs. traditional blank check: